 When meditating over a brief paragraph or a single verse, it’s frequently a good idea to memorize the passage word for word.
 However, this will not be possible for meditation on many verses or entire books.

 Think about memorizing things using the building block method.
 One word or brief sentence should be repeated 6–12 times.
-Repeat the entire process once more after adding new words or phrases to the beginning.
+Repeat the entire process once more after adding new words or phrases at the beginning.
 Work your way through the whole passage by continuing.

-3. Generate An Emotional Response.
+3. Generate An Emotional Response

 You can make the paragraph you’re reading appear more “real” to yourself by allowing yourself to experience emotion with God, which should lead to a richer experience.
 God’s words should seem noticeably more profound—as significant as they were originally meant to be—instead of merely appearing as text on a page.

-Why Is Meditating On The Word Of God Important?
+Why Is Meditating On God’s Word Important?

-We learn to apply God’s word to our lives by meditating on it.
+We learn to apply God’s word to our own lives by meditating on it.
 The Bible is “able to make you wise for salvation through faith in Christ Jesus so that the man of God may be complete, totally equipped for every good work,” as Paul told Timothy (2 Timothy 3:15, 17).

 Conclusion

 It is possible to internalize God’s Word through meditation, allowing the Holy Spirit to use it to lead, instruct, purify, and transform us from the inside out.
-The Bible can be read, listened to, and memorized to help us get it into our minds, but to truly grasp it and how it relates to our lives, we must constantly examine it in our hearts.
+The Bible can be read, listened to, and memorized to help us get it into our minds, but to truly grasp it and how it relates to our own lives, we must constantly examine it in our hearts.